Academic Programs

 Continuing Education Programs

 Lexington Theological Seminary understands itself to be a theological resource center for the church.
 Accordingly, both on-line and on-site education programs for clergy and laity offered through the Continuing Education Program are designed to enhance the life of the church while providing learning opportunities for diverse constituencies.
-Continuing Education Units of credit as recommended by the Society for the Advancement of Continuing Education for Ministry (SACEM) are awarded for all programs upon request of the participant.
+Continuing Education Units of Credit as recommended by the Society for the Advancement of Continuing Education for Ministry (SACEM) are awarded for all programs upon request of the participant.
 Continuing Education Programs are not available for degree credit.

 The Lay School of Theology at Lexington Theological Seminary is a series of Saturday classes taught by the LTS faculty for lay persons interested in learning more about the subjects taught at LTS.
-Click on this link for current schedule.
+Each course meets from 9:00 a.m. to 12:00 noon at Lexington Theological Seminary and is also available online.